Mrgig7/FileForge/backend/MONGO_DEBUG.md

 2. **Check the logs** for any relevant error messages
 3. **Monitor the database connection** to ensure it's stable

-If you've properly set the environment variable in Vercel, you should see the following in your logs:
+If you've properly set the environment variables in Vercel, you should see the following in your logs:
 ```
 Using environment variable for MongoDB connection
 URL starts with: mongodb+srv://user...